Cubs vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Cubs have posted a mark of 3-6.

-- In their previous 10 games with a total, the Cubs and their opponents have combined to exceed the over/under just once.
+- When it comes to the over/under, the Cubs and their opponents are 1-9-0 in their previous 10 games.

-- The Cubs have put together a 4-2-0 record against the runline over their previous 10 games (oddsmakers set runlines in six of those matchups).
+- The Cubs have put together a 3-2-0 record against the spread over their previous 10 matchups (oddsmakers set runlines in five of those games).
+Chicago and its opponent have finished below the over/under in three games in a row, with the average total set by sportsbooks during that span being 8.5.

 Cubs Betting Records & Stats

-- The Cubs have been victorious in 12, or 37.5%, of the 32 contests they have been chosen as underdogs in this season.
+- The Cubs have been chosen as underdogs in 33 games this year and have walked away with the win 13 times (39.4%) in those games.

-- So far this season, Chicago and its opponents have hit the over in 30 of its 62 games with a total.
+- Chicago and its opponents have gone over the total this season in 30 of its 63 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!